-16 Truck burden consists of fuel, vehicle maintenance, repairs and license renewals.
-Trucks and 17 company vehicles are used on the job site and are directly related to the construction of an asset as 18 they are required to construct the asset.

-Fuel, amortization related to the truck, truck insurance and license renewals can be capitalized because they are costs required to keep the trucks in running order and are directly attributable to constructing the asset and bringing it to its intended use.
+- 16 Truck burden consists of fuel, vehicle maintenance, repairs and license renewals.
+Trucks and - 17 company vehicles are used on the job site and are directly related to the construction of an asset as - 18 they are required to construct the asset. - 19 Fuel, amortization related to the truck, truck insurance and license renewals can be capitalized - 20 because they are costs required to keep the trucks in running order and are directly attributable to - 21 constructing the asset and bringing it to its intended use. - 22 SLHI is taking the position that repairs and maintenance costs are operating costs of the trucks and - 23 therefore can be capitalized since they are directly attributable costs meeting IFRS criteria. - 24 The truck burden is charged to capital based on the percentage of total labour costs associated with - capital projects for the year from timesheets, consistent with the last rebasing application in 2013.

-21 constructing the asset and bringing it to its interface use.

-SLHI is taking the position that repairs and maintenance costs are operating costs of the trucks and therefore can be capitalized since they are directly attributable costs meeting IFRS criteria.

-24 The truck burden is charged to capital based on the percentage of total labour costs associated with capital projects for the year from timesheets, consistent with the last rebasing application in 2013.